François-Jean-Hyacinthe Feutrier: Early years

 François-Hyacinthe-Jean Feutrier was born in Paris on 3 April 1785.

 He studied at the seminary of Saint-Sulpice under Abbé Emery, and embraced a career in the church.

 He was ordained a priest on 27 May 1809.

 Feutrier was named secretary-general of the high chaplaincy by Cardinal Joseph Fesch.

 The cardinal also helped him to become a member of the council convoked in Paris by Napoleon to settle disputes between the French government and Pope Pius VII.
 He contributed to that council's resistance to the emperor's wishes.

-After the first Bourbon Restoration, Archbishop Talleyrand-Périgord of Reims, high chaplain of France, sponsored Feutrier, whose position in the high chaplaincy was confirmed by King Louis XVIII of France.
+After the first Bourbon Restoration, Archbishop Talleyrand-Périgord of Reims, high chaplain of France, sponsored Feutrier, whose position in the high chaplaincy was confirmed by King Louis XVIII.
 Feutrier left during the Hundred Days when Napoleon returned from exile, despite the assurances of Cardinal Fesch, then was re-installed after the return of the king.
 He was soon made honorary canon of the royal chapel of Saint-Denis, then curé of La Madeleine, Paris.
 In this position he demonstrated piety, charity and great energy.
 His sermons were remarkable.
 On 8 May 1821 he pronounced the panegyric on Joan of Arc in Orléans Cathedral.

 In February 1823 Feutrier was named vicar-general of the diocese of Paris and a member of the diocese council of the Archbishop, Mgr.
 Hyacinthe-Louis de Quélen.

 He was selected Bishop of Beauvais on 26 January 1825, confirmed as bishop on 21 March 1825 and ordained on 24 April 1825 by Hyacinthe-Louis de Quélen, Archbishop of Paris.